 Sika's compensation policy is designed to also align a significant portion of compensation of Group Management to the company's long-term performance and to strengthen Group Management's alignment with shareholders' interests.
 Members of Group Management are eligible for a long-term incentive.
-The long-term incentive target is reviewed annually and amounts to 122% of annual base salary for the CEO, and ranges from 42% to 77% for the other members of Group Management.
+The long-term incentive target is reviewed annually and amounts to 119% of annual base salary for the CEO, and ranges from 42% to 77% for the other members of Group Management.

 The long-term incentive plan is a performance share unit (PSU) plan.
-At the beginning of the vesting period, a number of PSU is granted to each member of Group Management.
-The PSU vest after a period of three years, conditionally upon fulfilling two equally weighted performance conditions, the return on capital employed (ROCE) and relative total shareholder return (relative TSR).
+At the beginning of the vesting period, a number of PSUs is granted to each member of Group Management.
+The PSUs vest after a period of three years, conditionally upon fulfilling two equally weighted performance conditions, the return on capital employed (ROCE) and relative total shareholder return (relative TSR).
 The ROCE objective is determined at the beginning of the vesting period by the Board of Directors and is measured at the end of the vesting period as the average ROCE of the first year, the second year, and the third year of the vesting period.
 Acquisitions are excluded from the ROCE calculation in the year of acquisition and for two additional calendar years.
 The relative TSR is measured in relation to a peer group as a percentile rank and the objective is to reach the median of the peer group.
-The peer group consists of all listed companies of the peer group used for the Performance Bonus as disclosed on page 85.
-The relative TSR measure was introduced in 2019 to further strengthen the link between the compensation of Group Management and the interests of shareholders
+The peer group consists of all listed companies of the peer group used for the Performance Bonus as disclosed on page 92.